Notice of Special Education Services

 All Chester County School entities undertake screening activities before referring students for a multidisciplinary team evaluation.
 Screening activities could involve an instructional support team, commonly referred to as the “IST,” or an alternative screening process.
 Regardless of the particular screening method employed, the screening process must include (1) periodic vision and hearing assessments by the school nurse as mandated by the School Code and (2) screening at reasonable intervals to determine whether all students are performing based on grade-appropriate standards in core academic subjects.

-If screening activities produce little or no improvement within sixty (60) school days, the child will then be referred for a multidisciplinary team evaluation.
+If screening activities produce little or no improvement after a reasonable period of intervention or remediation, the child will then be referred for a multidisciplinary team evaluation.

 For information about the dates of various screening activities in your child’s school or to request screening activities for a particular child, contact the local public school directly.
 Telephone numbers and addresses for these schools can be found in the blue pages section of the telephone book under the heading “Schools.”
-Parents of preschool age children, age three through five, may obtain information about screening activities, or may request a screening of their children, by calling or writing the Chester County Intermediate Unit, Early Intervention Services, 455 Boot Road, Downingtown, Pennsylvania 19335, (484) 237-5000.
-The telephone number for the Early Intervention Program is (215) 348-2940.
+Parents of preschool age children, age three through five, may obtain information about screening activities, or may request a screening of their children, by calling or writing the Chester County Intermediate Unit, Preschool Special Education Services, 455 Boot Road, Downingtown, Pennsylvania 19335.
+The telephone number for the Preschool Special Education Program is (484) 237-5000.

-Private school administrators, teachers, and parent groups, or individual parents of students in private schools, who are interested in establishing systems in those schools for locating and identifying children with disabilities who might need a multidisciplinary team evaluation may contact the Chester County Intermediate Unit, Early Intervention Services, 455 Boot Road, Downingtown, Pennsylvania 19335, (484) 237-5000.
-The telephone number for the Early Intervention Program is (215) 348-2940.
+Private school administrators, teachers, and parent groups, or individual parents of students in private schools, who are interested in establishing systems in those schools for locating and identifying children with disabilities who might need a multidisciplinary team evaluation may contact the Chester County Intermediate Unit, Preschool Special Education Services, 455 Boot Road, Downingtown, Pennsylvania, 19335.
+The telephone number for the Preschool Special Education Program is (484) 237-5000.

 What special rights and protections do children with disabilities and their parents have?

 State and federal law affords many rights and protections to children with disabilities and their parents.
 A summary of those rights and protections follows.
-Interested persons may obtain a complete written summary of the rights and protections afforded by the law, together with information about free or low cost legal services and advice, by contacting their school district’s special education or student services department at the address and telephone number listed in the blue pages section of the telephone book under the heading “Schools.”
-The written summary is also available through the Chester County Intermediate Unit, 455 Boot Road, Downingtown, Pennsylvania 19335, (484) 237-5000.
+Interested persons may obtain a complete written summary of the rights and protections afforded by the law, together with information about free or low cost legal services and advice, by contacting their Local Education Agency’s special education or student services department at the address and telephone number listed in the blue pages section of the telephone book under the heading “Schools.”
+The written summary is also available through the Chester County Intermediate Unit, 455 Boot Road, Downingtown, Pennsylvania, 19335.
+The telephone number for the Preschool Special Education Program is (484) 237-5000.
+The summary is also available on the Website of the Chester County Intermediate Unit, http://www.cciu.org, and on the Websites of most of the public school entities listed below.

 Rights and Protections